Pennsylvania Route 41: Route description

 PA 41 crosses Pine Creek into Sadsbury Township in Lancaster County.
 At this point, the route enters the Pennsylvania Dutch Country of eastern Lancaster County, which is home to many Amish farms.
 The roadway heads west past homes and businesses as it bypasses the borough of Christiana to the north, briefly gaining a center left-turn lane.
 The road curves to the north-northwest and passes through a mix of farms and woods with some commercial development a short distance to the east of the Amtrak line, becoming a three-lane road with a center left-turn lane.
 The route heads north and crosses into Salisbury Township, where it enters the residential community of Gap and has a junction with Strasburg Road before it gains a second southbound travel lane.
-In Gap, the road comes to an intersection with the eastern terminus of PA 741.
+In Gap, the road reaches an intersection with the eastern terminus of PA 741.
 PA 41 heads into business areas and comes to its northern terminus at a junction with US 30 (Lincoln Highway), which provides access to the city of Lancaster to the west.

 PA 41 serves as part of the main route connecting Wilmington to Lancaster and sees heavy truck traffic.
 Because the route is two lanes wide and carries high levels of local and through traffic, it experiences a high accident rate.
 Portions of PA 41 prone to aggressive driving have white dots painted along the travel lanes in order to reduce tailgating by telling motorists to keep a minimum of two dots from the vehicle in front of them.
 In 2015, PA 41 had an annual average daily traffic count ranging from a high of 14,000 vehicles between the Delaware border and US 1 and between PA 796 and PA 10 to a low of 9,100 vehicles between PA 926 and PA 796.
 The entire length of PA 41 is part of the National Highway System.